How to Write Better Technical Content

 “All of us who do creative work … we get into it because we have good taste.
 But it’s like there’s a gap, that for the first couple years that you’re making stuff, what you’re making isn’t so good, OK?
 It’s not that great.
 It’s really not that great.
 It’s trying to be good, it has ambition to be good, but it’s not quite that good.
 But your taste — the thing that got you into the game — your taste is still killer, and your taste is good enough that you can tell that what you’re making is kind of a disappointment to you.” - Ira Glass

-This gap is especially problematic for technical writers like software engineers because the amount of information you have in your head is exponentially more than the amount you’ll be able to get onto a page in an hour.
+This gap is especially problematic for technical content writers like software engineers because the amount of information you have in your head is exponentially more than the amount you’ll be able to get onto a page in an hour.
 Software engineers who are new at writing get frustrated easily because they know what they want to say, but lack the language, typing speed, or organization skills to write about it well.

 Your first 100 blogs, videos, posts, Tweets, lives, podcasts, creations will probably all be rubbish— The BKH - Show don’t tell ™🤝 (@thebkh) December 12, 2020